Jack Haley: "The Tin Man" in The Wizard of Oz

 Metro-Goldwyn-Mayer hired Haley for the part of the Tin Man in The Wizard of Oz.
 He replaced song-and-dance comedian Buddy Ebsen, who had suffered a severe allergic reaction after inhaling aluminum powder from his silver face makeup, which triggered a congenital bronchial condition; the dust settled in Ebsen's lungs and, within a few days of principal photographic testing, he found himself struggling to breathe.
 For Haley, to avoid the same problem, the dust was converted into a paste—even so, the paste caused an eye infection that sidelined Haley for four shooting days.
 Surgical treatment averted serious or permanent damage to Haley's eyes.
 Haley also portrayed the Tin Man's Kansas counterpart, Hickory Twicker, one of Aunt Em and Uncle Henry's farmhands.

 Haley did not remember the makeup or the costume fondly.
 Interviewed about the film years later by Tom Snyder, he related that many fans assumed making the film was a fun experience.
 Haley said, "Like hell it was.
 It was work!"
 For his role as the Tin Woodman, Haley spoke in the same soft tone he used when reading bedtime stories to his children.
-Oz was one of only two films Haley made for MGM.
-The other was Pick a Star, a 1937 Hal Roach production distributed by Metro-Goldwyn-Mayer.
+Oz was one of only three films Haley made for MGM.
+The others were Pick a Star, a 1937 Hal Roach production distributed by Metro-Goldwyn-Mayer, and Mr. Cinderella in 1936.